 No matter where you are growing your New Guinea impatiens, you may want to plant some other flowers or foliage around these plants to compliment them.

 What Flowers Go Well With New Guinea Impatiens?

-Simply put, any flower or plant that doesn’t need a lot of shade will grow well with New Guinea impatiens.
+Simply put, any flower or plant that can handle morning sun and afternoon shade will grow well with New Guinea impatiens.

 These plants will bush up into small clumps, growing anywhere from 8 inches to 24 inches tall (depending on the variety), so any plant that spreads, or grows to be taller than 2 feet will compliment New Guinea impatiens.

 Here are 12 plants for you to grow along with your New Guinea impatiens.